PowerShell/ProjectMercury/shell/ShellCopilot.OpenAI.Agent/README.md

     }
   ],

-  // Specify the active GPT instance to use for user query.
+  // Specify the default GPT instance to use for user query.
   "Active": "ps-az-gpt4"
 }
 ```